MaxSydow/Using-Machine-Learning-on-Email-Lists/README.md

 “prop_email_to_poi”, and  “prop_email_from_poi”.

 These new features were used along with the rest in the SelectKBest selection tool.
+The 'f_classif' score function was used, meaning that ANOVA F-statistics were used to measure significance.
 The top 5 highest scoring features are listed in the table below.
 Of note: the “prop_email_to_poi” feature is the 5th highest scoring feature.

 | Feature                | Score |